Sport Windsurf: Thrill of Wind and Waves

 4. Master basic positions: beach start, sailing stance, turning

-5. Learn to uphaul sail from water
+5. Learn to uphaul sail from the water

 6. Practice steering with sail tilt and board lean

-7. Progress to planing in stronger winds
+7. Progress to planning in stronger winds

 Common Beginner Mistakes to Avoid